Last Updated on January 20, 2011

 Piecing together all of the different necessary kitchen cooking tools can be a hassle.
 We don’t just mean tools.
 We also mean all the heavy duty appliances that go into every top-notch kitchen – the microwaves, the stovetops, the ovens, the sinks, etc. One item that always seems to go a bit overlooked, or at least saved until last is the range hood.

 A range hood is that large installation above your stove top that stylishly whisks away the cooking exhaust that emits from every no-doubt gourmet meal you prepare.
 When thinking about getting one remember this one thing, they’re huge!
 And since they’re so huge they usually catch the eye quite readily, so make sure you get one that helps shape the room.
 Here are some of our favorite designs.

 The classic chrome range.
 This is something you’ve probably seen before.
 It’s clean looking, fits with a variety of colors, and is probably on the less expensive side compared to some of these others.

 The copper tinted range.
 For a more rustic feel go with a copper colored range.
 It gives a warmer feel to the room and some might say a bit more creativity also.

 One of the largest installations you probably currently have in your kitchen are the cabinets.
-They oftentimes are overlooked as a true appliance or an intregal piece of your overall home decor.
-They serve a very utilitarian function – housing everything you can throw at it.
+They oftentimes are overlooked as a true appliance or an integral piece of your overall home decor.
+They serve a very utilitarian function – housing everything you can throw at them.

 Last Updated on January 7, 2020